futureware-tech/futureware-tech.github.io/delern/privacy.md

 The App uses RevenueCat to manage paid subscriptions.
 For more detail, please see RevenueCat's [privacy policy](https://www.revenuecat.com/privacy).

+#### Adverticement

+We may also use Google Admob to display advertising to you while using the Service.
+AdMob uses the devices advertising id to serve personalized ads based on the users interests (which includes collecting and analyzing user data).
+Information how ads can be personalized can be found [here](https://adssettings.google.com/u/0/authenticated)

+For more details, please see [Google Privacy and Terms](https://policies.google.com/technologies/partner-sites)

 ### The rights of Users

 Users may exercise certain rights regarding their Data processed by the Owner.